 Did You Know?

-The title, "Goodbye, Polumbus" is a take-off on the title of the Philip Roth novel and the 1969 film it was based on, "Goodbye, Columbus" which also starred Richard Benjamin
+The title, "Goodbye, Polumbus" is a take-off on the title of the 1960 Philip Roth novel and the 1969 film based on it, "Goodbye, Columbus" which also starred Richard Benjamin

 , the star of "Quark."
 See more